rotdrop/nextcloud-app-pdf-downloader/README.md

 archive formats and how to support further archive formats.

 ## Performance
-Unfortunately, the app is not the fastest horse one could think of.
+- unfortunately, the app is not the fastest horse one could think of.
 In particular the unvconv (Libreoffice) converter tends to be somewhat slow.
 Conversion time increases linearly with the number of files to be converted, of course.
+- it might be necessary to tweak your web-server to allow for larger execution times (several minutes).

+## Todo, some problems I am aware of
+- please feel free to submit issues!
+- perhaps execution time problems could be leveraged by implementing a sort-of streaming context, or by accumulating the results in the javascript font-end.
+The JS frontend would then receive the results for each individual file conversion.
+- ZIP-bomb detection might need improvement
+- There is no test-suite.
+This is really an issue.